-Several findings in this post may be contradictory from the past to the present day.
+Several findings here may be contradictory from the past to the present day.
 More mechanics regarding sleep inertia are still in the dark.
 Additionally, whether polyphasic sleep can completely handle it over a sufficiently long period of entrainment to the sleep pattern is also unclear.
 Therefore, more studies and baseline readings are necessary for extra comparison.

 Sleep inertia is a very common sleep phenomenon in humans.
 It is a period of impaired alertness upon awakening from sleep, including both core sleeps and naps1.
 Whether the sleep pattern is monophasic or polyphasic, inertia can occur in a seemingly random pattern; its degree of severity and effects also vary depending on different contributing factors.